-Higher alcohol outlet density has repeatedly been associated with increased harms, 109 , 110 including intimate partner violence 111 and murder.
+Higher alcohol outlet density has repeatedly been associated with increased harms, ^{109, 110} including intimate partner violence111 and murder.
 112

-The policy proposes a nuanced approach that involves two broad considerations to evaluate whether licences are approved.
+The policy proposes a nuanced approach that involves two broad considerations to evaluate for whether licences are approved.
 The first takes into account the type of area, including whether it is a residential area versus a business node or one that caters for tourism purposes.
 The second consideration is the weighing up of context-specific factors.
 The factors would include the distance from educational, health, religious or other public institutions and alcohol-related harms in the area.
 A statistically determined harms-based norm, discussed under the Institutional arrangements chapter, would be a factor.

 The question arises whether these considerations would apply only to future applications for a liquor licence or even to the renewal of licences.
 In answering this question, it is important to note that licences are deemed as property rights.
-The policy therefore takes the position that the considerations above would not be detrimental in a renewal application.
+The policy therefore takes the position that the considerations above would not be fatal in a renewal application.
 However, the considerations would be relevant in a determination of placing conditions on existing outlets.
 For example, if an existing outlet is near a school a trading hour condition could be placed on the licence.
 Existing legislative provisions that deal with complaints of licensed outlets transgressing conditions or that pertain to licence-renewal processes would remain avenues of recourse for communities.

 Cutting hours and days of trade reduces the consumption of alcohol and leads to reduced alcohol-related harms.
 A systematic review found that increasing trading by two hours increases harms, so a two-hour reduction is anticipated to reduce harms.
-A study in Diadema in Brazil, for example, found that a new law mandating on-premises consumption alcohol outlets to close at 23:00 had the effect of reducing murders by 106 per year, or 30 per 100 000 of the population (approximately 9 per month).
+113 A study in Diadema in Brazil, for example, found that a new law mandating on-premises consumption alcohol outlets to close at 23:00 had the effect of reducing murders by 106 per year, or 30 per 100 000 of the population (approximately 9 per month).
 Prior to the new law, most bars traded 24 hours a day.
 Diadema is an industrial city with a population of approximately 360 000 located near to São Paolo which, like parts of Cape Town, has poor socio-economic conditions and high levels of interpersonal violence.
-In the condition of approximately 360 000 located near to São Paolo which, like parts of Cape Town, has poor socio-economic conditions and high levels of interpersonal violence.
+114